DavidCZ94/CRUD-MVC-JAVA/README.md

 ## Usage

-You can explore the operation of the application in the following link.
+You can explore the operation of the application in the following link https://crud-mvc-java.herokuapp.com/.

 To run this app you must download de project and open the project in some NetBeans, Eclipse or IntelliJ IDEA.